 Preparing the Preliminary Official Statement

-The Preliminary Official Statement (POS) is the published offering document that contains information regarding the securities and the issuer that would be considered to be important for investors.
+The POS is the published offering document that contains information regarding the securities and the issuer that would be considered to be important for investors.
 It is electronically distributed prior to the sale and pricing of the securities for review and consideration by potential underwriters and investors.
-The specific information included in a POS as well as the order of that information within the document will vary widely based on issuer historical practices, regional norms and industry expectations.
+The specific information included in a POS as well as the order of that information within the document will vary widely based on issuer historical practices, regional norms, and industry expectations.

 - Cover – A brief summary noting the issuer, the purpose of the issue, security terms, the estimated par amount, principal and interest payment dates, sources of payment, ratings (if available), and the date of the document.
 In negotiated sales, the names of managing underwriters are shown.
 The cover is typically followed by contact information for the issuer, advisors and counsel, and a table of contents for the document.